History Of The Reference Rate Framework

 The Reference Rate Framework was introduced in 1983, where the Base Lending Rate (BLR) was used as the reference rate for retail floating-rate loans.
 Since then, the provision and implementation for the Base Lending Rate have grown in line with the development of the financial sector.

 However, the Base Lending Rate is deemed to be less relevant as a Reference Rate as it is less transparent and has made it more difficult for borrowers to make the right decisions for retail floating-rate loans.
 On the 2nd of January 2015, the new Reference Rate Framework was implemented to replace the older version with the intent of providing a more transparent Reference Rate to the borrowers.
-The Base Lending Rate was replaced by Base Rate (BR) to aid borrowers in making a more accurate decision when choosing financial products offered by financial institutions.
+The Base Lending Rate was replaced by Base Rate (BR) to aid borrowers in making a more accurate decision when choosing financial products such personal loan offered by financial institutions.
 The financial institutions were given the freedom to determine their own Base Rate.

 What is a Reference Rate?